dyagami/terraform_aws_ami_query/README.md

     # does not create any infrastructure
     ```

     You will be asked to provide OS architecture type and keywords to search names for.
-After that, all official Amazon AMI images will be queried and exported to a map variable containing AMI IDs with their corresponding image names.
+After that, all official Amazon AMI images matching your description will be queried and exported to a map variable containing AMI IDs with their corresponding image names.
 The result will be outputted to the terminal and saved in Terraform state.

 6. **(Optional) Save the image list to a file**